 You seem to come across as a peaceful and non-confrontational person.
 Not many are aware that you have fabricated this persona to help you avoid conflicts and pressing questions about reality.
 Your helplessness about not being able to handle something bad gives birth to the notion that it doesn’t exist.
 If someone tries to broach the subject you walk away or remain tight-lipped about it.

 Being in denial can help us cope with the pain of shattered dreams.
-However, following this as a life mantra is a going to turn destructive to
+However, following this as a life mantra is a going to turn destructive to your health or to that of someone else in the long run.
+If you think you need help to move past denial, find the courage to confide in a trusted friend or health professional.3

 |↑1||Starzomska, Malgorzata, and Ryszard Tadeusiewicz.
 “PITFALLS IN ANOREXIA NERVOSA RESEARCH: THE RISK OF ARTIFACTS LINKED TO DENIAL OF ILLNESS AND METHODS OF PREVENTING THEM.”
 Psychiatria Danubina 28, no. 3 (2016): 202-210.|